Reddit users reveal what they won’t do — ever again — in a post-pandemic world - NewsBreak

 “I’m never again going to feel guilty for calling off when I’m sick,” someone responded.
 “I always hated it before but now I’m adamant.
 If I’m sick, I’m staying home.
 If my nearby coworkers are sick, either they’re going home or I am.”

 “Once my university started talking about how there would no longer be penalties for being sick,” a student chimed in.
-“It started the discussion about why there were ever penalties to begin with.”North Carolina DOT trolls Ohio over license plate mix-up, sets off Twitter debate
+“It started the discussion about why there were ever penalties to begin with.”Delta variant kept jobs gains slim in August

 Among the thousands of other responses, different members of the Reddit community offered up dozens of scenarios that they hoped would die with the pandemic, including the exchanging of handshakes, eating at buffets, or treating essential workers “poorly.”
 For the safety of others, plenty also claimed they would continue to wear masks whenever they felt sick, or refrain from blowing out birthday candles.
 A couple of candid users even proclaimed their newfound distaste for pants, of both the professional and jean varieties.